 - Neutral. if a word has a neutral connotation then it has neither a negative nor positive one.
 Words with neutral connotations can be used without fear that the reader is going to have an unexpected reaction to it.
 But, at the same time, the word is also going to be less interesting than its counterparts and describe less for the reader.

-Examples of Connotation in Literature
+Examples of Connotation in Poetry and Literature

 The Sun Rising by John Donne